John Opoku-Agyemang: Background and education

 John Opoku-Agyemang was born on 15 August 1957 in Kumawu, Diocese of Konongo-Mampong, Ashanti Region, Ghana.
 He studied at the Saint Hubert's Minor Seminary in Kumasi from 1971 until 1976 for his O-Level education and from 1977 until 1978 for his A-Level education.
 He studied philosophy at Saint Peter's Regional Seminary in Cape Coast from 1978 until 1980.
-He holds a diploma in clinical pastoral education awarded in 1982, by the University of Saint Thomas, Texas, in Houston, Texas, United States.
+He holds a diploma in clinical pastoral education awarded in 1982, by the University of St. Thomas (Texas), in Houston, Texas, United States.
 The same university awarded him a Master of Divinity in theology in 1983.
 His Doctorate in pastoral theology was obtained in 2001, from the University of Saint Thomas, Minnesota in Saint Paul, Minnesota, United States.

 Priest

-On 22 January 1984 he was ordained a Catholic priest for the Archdiocese of Kumasi. when the Diocese of Konongo-Mampong was created on 3 March 1995, he was incardinated in the new diocese.
+On 22 January 1984 he was ordained a Catholic priest for the Archdiocese of Kumasi.
+When the Diocese of Konongo-Mampong was created on 3 March 1995, he was incardinated in the new diocese.
 He served as a priest until 21 March 2024.

 While a priest, he served in various roles and locations including: